muppet9010/Streamlabs-Rcon-Integration/README.md

 # Streamlabs-Rcon-Integration

 A Python exe for integrating Streamlabs and any game supporting Rcon.
+It receives the Streamlabs events and uses configurable logic to send an approperiate RCON command to the game server to do something.
 Its currently being used with Factorio, but should be compatible with any other Rcon interfaced game.

 At present only really tested with Twitch, but should work with mixer and youtube based on API spec.